move the room with energizers

 Tools to inject energy into the process, get people moving, and have fun.

 This simple group game is played in a circle.
 Participants repeatedly choose one other person to look at, hoping that person won’t be looking back at them.
 Whenever eye contact is made between two participants, both must shout wildly and lunge backward.
 They are then eliminated.
-The game generates laugher and boosts energy in a group.
+The game generates laughter and boosts energy in a group.

 The group stands shoulder to shoulder in a circle.
 Everyone must be able to see the eyes of everyone else.